 Hop aboard for a convenient, comfortable, no-traffic-worries ride at a very reasonable fare!

-Cape Flyer's 2021 season is weekends (Friday evening, Saturday and Sunday) from May 28th through September 6th.
+Cape Flyer's 2022 season is weekends (Friday evening, Saturday and Sunday) from May 27th through Labor Day.

 The fares shown below are per person.
 Children 11 and under travel free with a paying adult.
 (Pets and bicycles travel free, too.)